tabulify/tabulify/ansible/roles/netdata/README-netdata.md

 ## Conf

-  * To get a version of the [conf file](templates/netdata.conf) with all possible properties commented at [Actual Conf](https://netdata.bytle.net/netdata.conf)
+  * To get a version of the conf file `netdata.conf` with all possible properties commented at [Actual Conf](https://netdata.bytle.net/netdata.conf)
   * To edit or create a conf file, you can use the [edit-conf utility](https://learn.netdata.cloud/docs/configure/nodes#use-edit-config-to-edit-configuration-files)

-!!! location is not the same than in the doc !!!
+!!! location is not the same as in the doc !!!

 ```bash
 /usr/libexec/netdata/edit-config